Engine Lubrication, Part V

 Below you will find a short discussion of each of these.

 This occurs when an engine is started, at low speed or even in high load conditions.
 At this time the two moving (rolling or sliding) surfaces may come into real contact and damage could be the result.
 Some specialist say that 70% of all wear in an engine occurs in this regime.
+This is why engine stop/start systems do more harm than good eventually.

 To make sure that no damage is done during these regimes, you must use a lubricant which is formulated with antiwear or even extreme pressure additives.
 These additives react with the surfaces in contact due to the high pressure and temperature and form a chemical film on those surfaces.
 This film is then sacrificed as the surfaces come into contact so that the film wears off and not the metal surface.